dhirenshumsher/greenbird-configuration/README.md

 #### Loading configuration properties from the file system
 It is possible to load configuration property files from the file system in addition to the classpath.
-You can configure one or more folders on the file system to be scanned for configuration properties in the same way as the `gb-config` classpath folders are scanned.
+You can configure one or more folders on the file system to be scanned for configuration properties in the same way as the `gb-conf` classpath folders are scanned.

 Configuration loaded from the file system always takes precedence over the configuration loaded from the classpath.